 Virgin coconut oil is known to have many uses and health benefits.
 A small clinical study has found that the use of virgin coconut oil along with chemotherapy may improve quality of life in women with breast cancer.
 Different pre-clinical/animal studies have also found that virgin coconut oil may have the potential to reduce toxicity such as kidney injury and damage to the nervous system (neurotoxicity) caused due to cytotoxic chemotherapy drugs.
 However, some animal studies have shown excessive use of virgin coconut oil to increase the risk of colorectal and liver cancers.
-Additionally, while virgin coconut oil use by radiation-treated head and neck cancers did not increase toxicity, taking foods such as orange and chili pepper, and supplements such as Clove and Nutmeg, along with coconut oil, may not be good for these radiation-treated cancer patients.
+Taking large amounts of virgin coconut oil may also cause certain side-effects like nausea, headache, gastro-intestinal problems, etc. Additionally, while virgin coconut oil use by radiation-treated head and neck cancers did not increase toxicity, taking foods such as orange and chili pepper, and supplements such as Clove and Nutmeg, along with coconut oil, may not be good for these radiation-treated cancer patients.
 Hence, it is really important to personalize nutrition to the specific cancer type to reap maximum benefits from nutrition and stay safe.

 Virgin Coconut Oil Source and Characteristics